Catalyst Missions is engaging theological famine, spiritual lostness, and human need on four different continents.

 Bolivia is a predominantly Spanish speaking country of roughly 11 million people with 39 indigenous languages.
 While largely Roman Catholic, Bolivia presents a diverse religious scene.
 The Beni department, consisting of 8 provinces in the northeast corner of the country, is a very poor area but rich in natural beauty and resources.

-When Catalyst arrived in October 2015, the continual feedback we received was that the training we offer was the greatest spiritual need in this area.
+Training of pastors, missionaries, and church planters is the greatest spiritual need in this area.
 With little access to theological formation, pastors and leaders often face an incredibly difficult task of preaching, teaching, and multiplying the gospel.
-After our most recent trainings in June and August 2016, Catalyst has taken further steps to develop and implement a long-term vision to plant training institutes in this country and raise indigenous leaders who will run with these biblical concepts.
-Now, with training sites in La Paz and the Beni Department, we have multiple opportunities for churches wishing to partner for the expansion of the gospel through trained pastors, church planters, and leaders.
-If you love the gospel and beautiful people who are hungry for the Word, come join us for our next training trip, October 2016!
+After our most recent trainings in June and July 2017, Catalyst has taken further steps to develop and implement a long-term vision to plant training institutes in this country and raise indigenous leaders who will run with these biblical concepts.
+Needless to say, the training has multiplied rapidly.
+Now, with training sites in La Paz (San Pedro, Aposento Alto), Santa Cruz, Cochabamba, Guayaramerin, and Buen Destino we have multiple opportunities for churches wishing to partner for the expansion of the gospel through trained pastors, church planters, and leaders.
+If you love the gospel and beautiful people who are hungry for the Word, come join us for our next training trip, September 2017!
 Click here for upcoming project dates.

 kupang, west timor island, indonesia